robertzak133/BTC-7-8E-HP5-Firmware-Images/README.md

 Camera will then "Reboot" with new firmware.

 Note that updating firmware resets the camera configuration settings, including the date and time.

+## Reinstalling Factory Firmware
+If, for any reason, you want to get back to the factory firmware, choose the "Baseline" entry in the table above to get the baseline factory image, and install that